 Let’s put it mildly: sale is not our thing.
 Huge discounts, especially when done every few months, contribute to the devaluation of product a lot of people put their hearts and hard work into.
 That’s just not fair.

 We stopped running after sale and seasonal collections a long time ago, and there’s an important reason for that.
 A seasonal collection is a temporary collection.
 You have to make a few each year to keep up with the system and people’s buying habits.
 But when you do temporary stuff, you squeeze yourself – and everyone you work with – into a fast consuming mindset.
 At the end of the season, you have to make room for a new collection and get rid of the old one.

 For us, the value of our pure goods doesn’t change over time.
 Therefore, we put effort into calculating the true value of our products.
 If a product is sold for, let’s say 50% of the original price, it’s very likeable that the original price was too high to begin with.
 We don’t think that’s fair to you.
 Also, the discount madness results in a lot of impulse purchases that end up unworn in the back of people’s closets.

 Huge discounts contribute to the devaluation of goods that many people put their hearts and hard work into.

-Another important factor in deciding the price of a product is the costs to make the product.
+Furthermore, the huge discounts result in the devaluation of goods that many people put their hearts and hard work into.
 When a brand is able to sell their products for only 30% of the original price and still makes a profit, there’s a big chance that the margins on the suppliers’ end are not fair.
 When you buy Kuyichi, you can be sure that the price you pay is a fair price.
 Fair to you, fair to our workers and retailers and fair to the environment.